 Part One – City Tour

-Our first stop on your Bogota Sightseeing tour will be a visit through the picturesque cobble-stoned streets of La Candelaria.
+Our first stop on your Bogota Sightseeing Tour will be a visit through the picturesque cobble-stoned streets of La Candelaria.
+It is full of vibrant colors and had the first aqueduct of Bogotá.
 You will visit the Botero Museum, which has many works of the eccentric artist Fernando Botero, who has become an icon of Colombian contemporary art.
 You will also stop at the plaza Chorro de Quevedo and hear about its history.

 Finally, you will cross La Candelaria’s border by the Eje Ambiental, where you will become immersed in the world’s most impressive collection of indigenous gold at the Gold Museum.
 As you leave, you’ll have the chance to shop at the handicrafts market at Parque Santander.